AlexRogalskiy/Architecture/OctopusServer/ConfigAsCode/Migrations/Migrations.md

 This diagram should help illustrate how the tests work.
 Each row can be considered a test case.
 ![Tests](./Tests.png)

+For this to work, a new snapshot must be created every time a new migration step is added.

 # Best Practices